 Learn how to tie a barrel sliding knot.
 The barrel sliding knot is the chunkier big brother to the simple sliding knot.

-In the second of my sneak peeks from my new Macrame EBook, we are looking at the barrel sliding knot!
+In the second of my sneak peeks from my new Macrame EBook, we are looking at the barrel sliding knot (make sure to check out the simple sliding knot and the square sliding knot too!).
 There are a few different methods of making a barrel sliding knot, but this one has become my favourite; its easy to tie and easy to slide open and closed once made and if the material you use melts, you can trim the ends off for a neater finish.
 It can be used for both bracelets and necklaces: just increase the length to make a necklace!

 You will need: